gaeljacquin/untitled-card-game/WARP.md

 CI/CD
 - .github/workflows/build-push-server-ecr.yml
-  - On PR opened to main, for paths under server/ and shared/
+  - On PR opened to main, for paths under apps/api/ and shared/
-  - Builds server Docker image for linux/amd64 and pushes to Amazon ECR using OIDC auth
+  - Builds API server Docker image for linux/amd64 and pushes to Amazon ECR using OIDC auth
-  - Working directory set to ./server
+  - Working directory set to ./apps/api

 Common development flows
-- Local (no Docker)
+- Local development with Nx
-  - Client: pushd client; pnpm install; pnpm dev; open http://localhost:3000; popd
-  - Server: pushd server; pnpm install; pnpm start:dev; server listens on PORT from .env (default 8080 via compose) but code listens on 3000 if PORT not set; ensure CLIENT_URL in .env matches client URL; popd
+  - Both apps: pnpm dev (runs nx serve for all apps)
+  - Web only: nx serve web (or cd apps/web && pnpm dev)
+  - API only: nx serve api (or cd apps/api && pnpm start:dev)
+  - Build all: pnpm build
+  - Test all: pnpm test
+  - Lint all: pnpm lint
 - Local (Docker)
   - Use setup/start scripts as listed above; ensure a docker network named ucg_network exists or is created by docker-compose

 Troubleshooting notes
-- If client cannot reach server:
+- If web app cannot reach API server:
-  - Verify client .env SERVER_URL matches server’s externally reachable URL and port
+  - Verify apps/web/.env SERVER_URL matches server's externally reachable URL and port
-  - Ensure server CORS CLIENT_URL matches the actual client origin (including protocol and port)
+  - Ensure API server CORS CLIENT_URL matches the actual web app origin (including protocol and port)
-- If Jest single-test runs are needed in client:
+- If Jest single-test runs are needed in web app:
-  - Use npx jest path/to/test -t "pattern" since there’s no jest script alias in client/package.json
+  - Use npx jest path/to/test -t "pattern" or pnpm test in apps/web directory

 Repository conventions and rules
 - No special AI rules (Claude/Cursor/Copilot) found in this repo at the time of writing